woookey/JumpingEnergyHarvester/Readme.md

+# Jumping Energy Harvester
+Using the variable damping on a VSA (Variable Stiffness Actuator) can improve the energy efficiency, especially on a highly dynamic robots.
+This project aims to exploit that effect on a vertical jumping robot based on the MACCEPA-VD (The Mechanically Adjustable Compliance and Controllable Equilibrium Position Actuator with Variable Damping)
 <p align="center">
   <img src="hardware/physicalLeg.jpg" width="500" height="600" title="Physical Leg">
 </p>

-% Jumping Energy Harvester

-Using the variable damping on a VSA (Variable Stiffness Actuator) can improve the energy efficiency, especially on a highly dynamic robots.
-This project aims to exploit that effect on a vertical jumping robot based on the MACCEPA-VD (The Mechanically Adjustable Compliance and Controllable Equilibrium Position Actuator with Variable Damping).

-%% How to run %%
+## How to run ##

 The simulation files are written in MATLAB.
 To run the simulation execute the following file ./Simulations/maccepaHopperSimulation

-%% 3D Model %%
+## 3D Model ##

 * The 3D CAD files with .step extension are provided in:
  /hardware/Model/STEPFiles